 So, who am I?

-My name is Carly and I have been exploring the world as a solo female traveler for almost fifteen years.
+My name is Carly and I have been exploring the world as a solo female traveler for more than fifteen years.
 Some of my most memorable travel experiences include:

 - Swimming with wild dolphins off the coast of Utila, Honduras

 - Riding dilapidated Soviet-era cable cars in Chiatura, Georgia